dcarlyle/dcarlyle.github.io/_posts/2019-05-11-What is Agile.md

 Agile is about empowering people, treating them as intellectual individuals, as Peter F. Drucker said, “The best way to predict the future is to create it.”

-**AGILE IS ABOUT DELIVERING ‘‘BEST POSSIBLE VALUE” NOT MAXIMUM POSSIBLE VALUE**
+**AGILE IS ABOUT DELIVERING "BEST POSSIBLE VALUE” NOT MAXIMUM POSSIBLE VALUE**

-That’s why most Agile approaches define project vision-Focusing on value delivery, not on fixed product de function on strict adherence to plan-Agile is about focusing on business value/ outcome, not strictly project plan/ output-Agile respects the urgency and important of priorities conveyed by the customer/ user, most prominently by incremental delivery and flexible sequencing.
+That’s why most Agile approaches define project vision focusing on value delivery, not on a fixed product.
 Agile respects the common sense that all requirements cannot be known at the outset, particularity when the outcomes are intangible and subject to an evolving understanding.
+With each iteration the customer is able to review the output and shape the product with the help of the product owner.

-Agile conflats:
+Agile conflates:
 1. the adjective — the general idea of being more nimble, lean and iterative, and
 2. the noun — a concrete set of methodologies for how to structure product development.